Red figure perfumed oil flask by the Clinique painter

 This hand-painted vase is a faithful reproduction of an ancient Attic red-figure aryballos (perfumed oil flask) attributed to the Clinique Painter, depicting a rare medical scene.

-Louvre Museum (CA 1989 ; CA 2183), c.
-480 - 470 BC.
+Louvre Museum CA 1989 ; CA 2183), c.
+480–470 BC.

 The composition captures a moment inside an ancient medical clinic.
-At the center, a young man draped in a himation sits on a klismos chair, extending his arm toward a bearded figure leaning on a staff, suggesting care and treatment.
+At the centre, a young man draped in a himation sits on a klismos chair, extending his arm toward a bearded figure leaning on a staff, suggesting care and treatment.
 A bronze bowl rests at their feet, while surrounding figures — seated or gesturing — animate the scene with quiet dialogue.

 First produced at the ATTIC BLACK workshop in December 2019.
+See also November 2025 blogpost

 Dimensions H: 9,3 cm, Max D : 9,2 cm